There are hundreds of blogging tools about. There are graphic design tools, scheduling tools, productivity and time management tools, etc.

 Cos you can get straight into their inbox and you control when and where the message gets to them.

-Landing Pages and Optin Forms
+Landing Pages and Opt-in Forms

 So, the second most important blogging tool you need is one that allows you to create landing pages and optin forms.
 So you can collect leads and subscribers' emails.
+You can do this easily with ConvertKit.

-Optin forms are the little popups, sliders, ribbons and similar that appear in every blog post and most pages of your blog.
+Opt-in forms are the little pop-ups, sliders, ribbons and similar that appear in every blog post and most pages of your blog.

-You can create specific forms for each of your blog posts, for a series of blog posts or have a single freebie for your whole site.
+You can create specific forms for each of your blog posts, for a series of blog posts, or have a single freebie for your whole site.
 It's up to you and you can experiment with different freebies.

 Are the paid options worth it?

-Having said this, if you want a free tool to put you on, you can try the Elementor plugin, HelloBar or the Notification Bars plugin.
 Or if you are trying to keep costs down, use a one payment option rather than a subscription option.

-3. An Email Marketing Tool
+3. An Email Marketing client

 If you are serious about making more with your blog, your email list is where the money is.

-But if you dont' believe me, here are 3 facts about email marketing that I got from WordStream:
+But if you don't believe me, here are 3 facts about email marketing that I got from WordStream:

 - 77% of people prefer to get permission-based promotional messages via email (versus direct mail, text, phone, or social media).